 Monpazier also has about my favorite main square in the world.
 Here’s a panoramic view of it, showing about 2-1/2 sides of the square.

 The population of Monpazier is about 500 people, though the area around it has probably another 500.
 An oddity is that many of the houses in town are owned by Brits, who love the whole Dordogne and Lot River valley areas.
 Most of the tourists here were Brits.
 We found that during the day Monpazier was populated by tourists – this surprised us, as memories of that first visit do not include many tourists, British or otherwise.
-But we found that in the evening the tourist left (there are only about 30 hotel rooms in the town and half a dozen chambre-d’hote rooms), and Monpazier returned to looking a lot as it did 500 years ago.
+But we found that in the evening the tourists left (there are only about 30 hotel rooms in the town and half a dozen chambre-d’hote rooms), and Monpazier returned to looking a lot as it did 500 years ago.

 Some other pictures of Monpazier: